Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

 Our construction of a rooted determinant in polynomial form is motivated by the very idea behind rooting of staggered fermions, i.e., the formation of taste quartets in the continuum.
-In Ref.~\cite{Golterman:2006rw} it was suggested that the optimal way to do rooting is to identify the taste multiplets in the spectrum of the staggered Dirac-operator and replace them with their average to define the rooted determinant.
+In Ref.~\cite{Golterman:2006rw} it was suggested that the optimal way to do rooting is to identify the taste multiplets in the spectrum of the staggered Dirac operator and replace them with their average to define the rooted determinant.
 This was argued to considerably reduce the finite-spacing effects compared to other procedures.
 As we will argue, the formation of quartets in the spectrum of the staggered Dirac operator leads to the formation of quartets in the spectrum of the corresponding reduced matrix $P$.
 In the spirit of Ref.~\cite{Golterman:2006rw}, we can therefore define a rooted determinant in the reduced matrix approach by judiciously grouping the eigenvalues of $P$ and replacing them with a properly defined average.
-In this way we automatically obtain a definition of the rooted determinant which is a polynomial in fugacity, and so analytic in $\mu_B$.
+In this way we automatically obtain a definition of the rooted determinant which is a polynomial in fugacity and so analytic in $\mu_B$.
 One can then define a Lee-Yang polynomial and carry out the study of its zeros by standard methods.
-The purpose of this paper is thus twofold: i) show how to conveniently group eigenvalues and how to average them in order to define the theory at finite $\mu_B$ with 2 light flavours of rooted staggered fermions; ii) obtain a direct and complete determination of the Lee-Yang zeros of the so-defined partition function.
+The purpose of this paper is thus twofold: i) show how to conveniently group eigenvalues and how to average them in order to provide a more convenient definition of the theory at finite $\mu_B$ with two light flavours of rooted staggered fermions; ii) obtain a direct and complete determination of the Lee-Yang zeros of the so-defined partition function.

 The plan of the paper is the following.
-In section II we review the reduced matrix approach, focusing in particular on its problems of analyticity at finite $\mu_B$ when one takes roots of the determinant, and how to solve these problems by grouping eigenvalues.
+In Sec.
+II we review the reduced-matrix approach, focusing in particular on its problems of analyticity at finite $\mu_B$ when one takes roots of the determinant, and how to solve these problems by grouping eigenvalues.
 We also briefly review Lee-Yang zeros and discuss how to numerically compute them.
-In section III we perform a proof-of-concept numerical study with 2-stout improved $N_t=4$ staggered lattices.
-Finally, in section IV we draw our conclusions and discuss future prospects.
+In Sec.
+III we perform a numerical study with 2-stout improved $N_t=4$ staggered lattices.
+Finally, in Sec.
+IV we draw our conclusions and discuss future prospects.